 Click here to visit our webpage on young carers for more information.

-The Access Point (TAP) is a single point of contact for disabled children/young people, parents/ carers and professionals in Leicester.
+The Disabled Children's Service is a single point of contact for disabled children/young people, parents/ carers and professionals in Leicester.
 The website's aim is to enable you to access short break activities and other support services.
-Click here to visit The Access Point.

 We have a Carers' Strategy which sets out how we aim to help carers in Leicester.
 It includes points such as: